SSiwach/DEMO-LSL/README.md

 # DEMO-LSL
-What do noext when you come alive!
+What do next when you come alive!